 “Conflict of Interest” means, for purposes of this article, a situation in which, because of financial or other activities or relationships with other persons or organizations, a person or body is unable or potentially unable to render an impartial Offset Verification Statement of a potential client's Offset Project Data Report, or the person or body's objectivity in performing offset verification services is or might be otherwise compromised.

-“Conservative” means, in the context of offsets, utilizing project baseline assumptions, emission factors, and methodologies that are more likely than not to understate net GHG reductions or GHG removal enhancements for an offset project to address uncertainties affecting the calculation or measurement of GHG reductions or GHG removal enhancements.
+“Conservative” means, in the context of offsets, that offset projects must utilize assumptions, emission factors, and methodologies that are more likely than not to understate the calculation or measurement of net GHG reductions or GHG removal enhancements for crediting.
+Conversely, for the purposes of termination determinations, or unintentional reversals, the assumptions, emissions factors, and methodologies used for quantifying actual onsite carbon from which the withdrawal of buffer pool credits are calculated must err on the side of overestimating actual onsite stocks, to minimize the likelihood that credits are taken out of the buffer pool due to higher uncertainty.

 “Consumer Price Index for All Urban Consumers” means a measure that examines the changes in the price of a basket of goods and services purchased by urban consumers, and is published by the U.S. Bureau of Labor Statistics.